 This is fine for a border which is not otherwise being cultivated for productive or ornamental plants.
 But what if you spot bindweed growing through your forsythia, sweet peas or runner beans?

 Painting the young leaves with an organic herbicide early in the season is a start; as is vigilance to pullout stems as soon as they’re spotted in the border.

 Where the bindweed is coming from a neighbouring garden or wild area on the other side of your fence, a good trick is to put sticks in the ground next to where it’s coming in.
 The bindweed will twine around the sticks making it easy for you to see and remove it.

-The pulled up and dug out stems, leaves and roots, remember not to put them directly into your compost bin!
+And when you’ve pulled up and dug out stems, leaves and roots, remember not to put them directly into your compost bin!
 But they can be turned into a fertilser tea.
 What’s that?
 Find out by clicking the link below…

 Related Gardening blogs you may enjoy